tytydraco/yessleep/out/No_one_knows_what_really_happened_up_Whistler_Mountain_But_I_was_there_Part_2.md

 Chopper: "Start moving down the track, Rose.
 We’re gonna have ourselves a nice sit down whilst we wait for Michael to walk back, catch him unawares so he doesn't cause no trouble."

-And so they walked down the track and then into the trees lining it.
+And so they walked down the track and then into the dark forest lining it.
 I followed.

 *

 Half an hour later they were sitting on a pair of tree stumps near the track, waiting in ambush for Michael.
-Ancient, looming forest towered over us.
+Ancient forest towered over us.

 Chopper still had his firearm of course.

 Rose: "You're very comfortable with that gun."

-Chopper: "Afraid that's what a life of unsavoury work and regret gets you."
+Chopper: "Afraid that's what a life full of unsavoury work and regret gets you."

-Rose: "You said you were going steady with a girl once, you can't regret that?"
+Rose: "On the radio you said you were going steady with a lady once, you can't regret that?"

 Chopper: "That was a long time ago.
 Reckon its best we just sit quietly and wait for Michael."